avivz450/A-GBusinessesPromotions/Documentation/Progress.md

 + Edit businesses of user :
     + Once user pressed on "My Businesses", in any site, he will see all the businesses that the user created in any site, including the status.
     + After the user pressed on "Edit" on a certain business, he will be reffered to edit that business in the relevant website.
++ Add contact us page including sending an email to all website admins once pressing submit
 ## Plans
 ### Must have (by priority):
 + Once the user pressed on connect business, he will be on pending (+ notifications)